RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/48-GAL.md

 <sup>1</sup> Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.
 <sup>2</sup> Behold, I Paul say unto you, that if ye be circumcised, Christ shall profit you nothing.
 <sup>3</sup> For I testify again to every man that is circumcised, that he is a debtor to do the whole law.
-<sup>4</sup> Christ is become of no effect unto you , whosoever of you are justified by the law; ye are fallen from grace.
+<sup>4</sup> Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.
 <sup>5</sup> For we through the Spirit wait for the hope of righteousness by faith.
 <sup>6</sup> For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love.
 <sup>7</sup> Ye did run well; who did hinder you that ye should not obey the truth?
 <sup>8</sup> This persuasion [cometh] not of him that calleth you.
 <sup>9</sup> A little leaven leaveneth the whole lump.
-<sup>10</sup> I have confidence in you through the Lord, that ye will be none otherwise minded: but he that troubleth you shall bear his judgment, whosoever he be .
+<sup>10</sup> I have confidence in you through the Lord, that ye will be none otherwise minded: but he that troubleth you shall bear his judgment, whosoever he be.
 <sup>11</sup> And I, brethren, if I yet preach circumcision, why do I yet suffer persecution? then is the offence of the cross ceased.
 <sup>12</sup> I would they were even cut off which trouble you.
 <sup>13</sup> For, brethren, ye have been called unto liberty; only [use] not liberty for an occasion to the flesh, but by love serve one another.